sophiavill/Project-4-Parallel/README.md

 # Florida State University Computer Science
 #####################################################

+Assumptions:
-Ensure the server and all peers are on the same linprog.
+The server and all peers are on the same linprog.
+The users are playing as expected.
+There is error checking to a reasonable extent.

 Run the server:
 python3 central.py